Intercountry Child Welfare and Kinship Care

 Counselling, referrals to specialised services and other services by request can be provided in relation to a child welfare or kinship care matter.

-Please note: fees are charged for some ISS Australia services (depending on location and whether we receive Government funding); please go here to see current fee schedules for the National and NSW Offices.
+Please note: fees are charged for some ISS Australia services (depending on location and whether we receive Government funding); please go here to see current fee schedules for the Victorian and NSW Offices.

 International Child Welfare and Kinship Care